-Note: When configuring the verify\cert\dir property, the openss-perl package is required to provide the c\rehash command that is necessary to generate the Subject Name hash values that need to be linked to the certificates to make them usable.
+Note: When configuring the verify\cert\dir property, ensure that the openssl-perl package is installed.
+The openssl-perl package comes with the c\rehash command required to generate the Subject Name hash values that will be linked to the certificates to make them usable.
 See the comments in the config.ini file for more information.